hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 == Attacks and defense
 <attacks-and-defense>
 An attack is normally rolled by using two #term[Attribute Dice] relevant to the #term("Weapon", glossary_type: glossary_types.item) used, as well as any other relevant bonuses.
+All weapons have a base damage of 1.

 There are three #term[Damage Thresholds] that determine the damage dealt; #term[Evasion], #term[Heavy Hit] and #term[Brutal Hit].
 Different characters have different thresholds based on their stats as described in the #link(<armor>, "Armor Table").